Peek Inside the Closed World: Evaluating Autoencoder-Based Detection of DDoS to Cloud: Detection Results

 \subsection{Detection Accuracy On All Malicious Flows}

-Having shown our models identify most malicious flows in test dataset with near-zero false positives, we next explore how our models identify all extracted malicious flows.
-(The test datasets contain only half extracted malicious flows \autoref{sec:md_ddos_det}.)
-Specifically, we group malicious flows by their main anomalies, as determined by the in-house mitigation's heuristics, and show which anomalies are best detected by our models, and which are poorly detected.
+We next explore how well our models detect all malicious flows we have, recalling test datasets contain only half of them (\autoref{sec:md_ddos_det}).
+We group malicious flows by their main anomalies as detected in-house mitigation, and show which anomalies are best detected by our models, and which are poorly detected.

-As in \autoref{tab:recall_by_anom}, we show our models are near perfect at detecting anomalies on whitelisted (WL) features with only a few benign values that have unordered values (recall unordered features from \autoref{sec:md_data_ov}): our models capture all malicious flows with non-WL protocol (100.00\% of about 15k) and nearly all malicious UDP flows with non-WL destination ports (99.92\% of about 1M).
-We show our models are reasonable at detecting anomalies in blacklisted (BL) features (those with only a few malicious values) with unordered values: our models identify nearly all UDP flow with BL source ports (97.5\% of 5k) and most UDP flows with illegal port 0 (66\%, 4 out of 6).
+Our models are near perfect at detecting anomalies on allow-listed features (those with mostly malicious values besides a few benign values, judged by in-house mitigation’s heuristics) with unordered values: destination port and protocol.
+As a result, our models capture all flows with malicious protocol (100.00\% of about 15k) and nearly all UDP flows with malicious destination ports (99.92\% of about 1M), see \autoref{tab:recall_by_anom}.

-However we find our models are bad at detecting anomalies on BL features with ordered values (\autoref{sec:md_data_ov}). \xun{I feel we need to have some definition on what is ordered and un-ordered feature.
-2019-11-29} \hang{define them in \autoref{sec:md_data_ov}.
-I add a reference to intro for the definition --- 2019-12-02} Specifically, our models only detect a few malicious flows (8.5\% of about 3k) consisting of at least one packet with too small payload (in-house mitigation drops UDP packets with payload smaller than a threshold).
-In \autoref{sec:rlt_det_int_bl_o}, we show that although our models do not see packet payload size, they can infer if a UDP flow is consisting of packets with small payloads from the flow features of maximum and minimum flow packet size (\autoref{tab:data_flow_feat}).
+Our models are reasonable at detecting anomalies on deny-listed features (those with mostly benign values besides a few malicious values, judged by in-house mitigation’s heuristics) with unordered values: source port.
+Our models identify most UDP flows with malicious source ports (97.5\% of 5k).

-Lastly, we show our models detect a quarter of UDP flows (24.7\% of 8k) containing at least one packets with bad payload contents (that fail regular expressions required by in-house mitigation), despite our models do not see packet payloads (\autoref{tab:recall_by_anom}).
+However, we find our models are bad at detecting anomalies on deny-listed features with ordered values: flow packet sizes.
+Our models detect only a few malicious flows (8.5\% of about 3k) containing packets with too-small payload (in-house mitigation drops UDP packets with payload smaller than a threshold), as in \autoref{tab:recall_by_anom}.
+(In \autoref{sec:rlt_det_int_learn_norm}, we show that our models infer if a UDP flow contains packets with too-small payloads based on feature maximum and minimum flow packet size, recalling \autoref{tab:data_flow_feat}.)

-\subsection{Interpreting Detection of Malicious Flows}
+Lastly, our models detect a quarter of UDP flows (24.7\% of 8k) containing packets with bad payload contents (that fail regular expressions required by in-house mitigation), despite our models do not see packet payloads (\autoref{tab:recall_by_anom}).

-\comment{in general, I'm trying to redefine WL and BL in each subsection, and spell them out in (sub)section headings. ---johnh 2019-12-09} \hang{OK. --- 2019-12-10}
+\section{Interpreting Detection of Malicious Flows}